Charles Boyer: Radio

 Boyer was the star of Hollywood Playhouse on NBC in the 1930s, but he left in 1939 "for war service in France," returning on the 3 January 1940, broadcast.
 When he went on vacation in the summer of 1940, an item in a trade publication reported: "It is an open secret that he doesn't like the present policy of a different story and characters each week.
 Boyer would prefer a program in which he could develop a permanent characterization."
-Boyer would later star in his own radio show entitled "Presenting Charles Boyer" during 1950 over NBC.
+Boyer would later star in his own radio show entitled Presenting Charles Boyer during 1950 over NBC.

-Personal life and death
+Personal life

-Boyer became a naturalized citizen of the United States on June 15, 1942 in Los Angeles.
+Boyer became a naturalized citizen of the United States on June 15, 1942, in Los Angeles.
 In addition to French and English, Boyer spoke Italian, German, and Spanish.

-Boyer was the husband of British actress Pat Paterson, whom he met at a dinner party in 1934.
+Boyer married to British actress Pat Paterson, whom he met at a dinner party in 1934.
 The two became engaged after two weeks of courtship and were married three months later.
 Later, they moved from Hollywood to Paradise Valley, Arizona.
 The marriage lasted 44 years until her death.

-Boyer's only child, Michael Charles Boyer (9 December 1943 – 23 September 1965), died by suicide at age 21.
-He was playing Russian roulette after separating from his girlfriend.
+The couple's only child, Michael Charles Boyer (9 December 1943 – 23 September 1965), died by suicide at age 21, after separating from his girlfriend.

+Death

-On 26 August 1978, Boyer died by suicide with an overdose of Seconal while at a friend's home in Scottsdale, Arizona.
-He was taken to the hospital in Phoenix, Arizona, where he died, two days after his wife's death from cancer, and two days before his own 79th birthday.
+On 26 August 1978, Boyer died by suicide, aged 78, from an overdose of Seconal while at a friend's home in Scottsdale, Arizona.
+He was taken to the hospital in Phoenix, Arizona, where he died, two days after his wife's death from cancer.
 He was interred in Holy Cross Cemetery, Culver City, California, alongside his wife and son.